 Core Concepts¶

 The Universal Content Access Protocol (UCAP) is an open protocol that enables AI agents and automated systems to discover, access, and subscribe to long-form content from publishers.
-Built on HTTP with OpenBotAuth for agent authentication, UCAP provides a standardized way for agents to interact with paywalled content, handle subscription purchases, and access entitled content — all while keeping humans in control of payment decisions.
+UCAP builds on top of the Universal Commerce Protocol (UCP) — extending UCP's Checkout capability with content subscriptions, and adding new capabilities for content discovery, catalog search, and entitlement-based access.
+Authentication uses RFC 9421 HTTP Message Signatures, and humans stay in control of all payment decisions.

 Problem Statement¶